• Best colleges

 Final thoughts

-Becoming a therapist can lead to a rewarding career with many options.
+Becoming a therapist one of the rewarding careers possible with a psychology degree.
 Ready to begin your journey?
 Explore our graduate and undergraduate rankings to find a program that suits your needs and career goals.

 FAQs about becoming a therapist